 - Saint Vincent Indianapolis : Located in Indianapolis, this hospital employs many graduates of nursing colleges in Indiana.
 The medical center is nationally recognized in several specialty areas, including critical care, orthopedics, cardiovascular services, gastrointestinal care, stroke care, and pulmonary services.
 The Peyton Manning Children's Hospital is part of the Saint Vincent campus.

 Additional Nursing Resources in Indiana

-This organization assists students attending any one of the accredited on-campus or online nursing programs in Indiana.
-Among other activities, IANS hosts an annual state convention that features NCLEX review sessions, nationally known speakers, and networking opportunities.
-It also provides resources to help students prepare for licensure exams.
+Indiana Association of Nursing Students: This organization assists students attending any of the accredited on-campus or online nursing programs in Indiana.
+IANS hosts an annual state convention that features NCLEX review sessions, nationally recognized speakers, and networking opportunities.
+The organization also provides resources to help students prepare for licensure exams.

 Accredited Online Nursing Programs in Indiana